MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-eight.md

 # App Service on Azure Stack Hub update 8 release notes

-These release notes describe the improvements and fixes in Azure App Service on Azure Stack Hub Update 8 and any known issues.
-Known issues are divided into issues directly related to the deployment, update process, and issues with the build (post-installation).
+These release notes describe new features, fixes, and known issues in Azure App Service on Azure Stack Hub update 8.
+Known issues are divided into two sections: issues related to the upgrade process and issues with the build (post-installation).

 > [!IMPORTANT]
-> Apply the 1910 update to your Azure Stack integrated system or deploy the latest Azure Stack development kit before deploying Azure App Service 1.8.
+> Apply the 1910 update to your Azure Stack integrated system or deploy the latest Azure Stack Development Kit (ASDK) before deploying Azure App Service 1.8.

 ## Build reference